What's in a website? And what system should I choose?

 A bit of history

 Let's start with a bit of history, even if it's not really that long ago!
 20 years ago, if you wanted a website, you had very little choice other than to go with a site consisting of a series of individual pages, each page built separately.
-Unless you were personally familiar with HTML code, or prepared to learn one of the layout building software apps such as Dreamweaver, you would be obliged to use a developer to create your website.
+Unless you were personally familiar with HTML code, or prepared to learn one of the layout building apps such as Front Page or Dreamweaver, you would be obliged to commission a developer to create your website.
 Generally a relatively expensive process, with a correspondingly high maintenance cost.

 This resulted in a drive from within the web development community to come up with easier, and cheaper, ways of creating and maintaining websites.
 First came bespoke CMS (Content Management Systems), mostly developed for larger organisations, very often news/media companies, but closely behind that came the embryonic lower cost open source systems such as Drupal, Mambo (which subsequently forked into Joomla), and Wordpress.
 Later came the hosted basic 'website builder' apps which were adopted by hosting companies.